iamdtang/skaterdav85.github.io/_posts/2016-02-21-handling-nested-resources-in-ember-data.md

 layout: post
 title: Handling Nested Resources in Ember Data
 date: 2016-02-21
 description: Many APIs use nested resources.
-But how do you handle that in Ember Data?
+That is, URL paths that contain a hierarchy of resource types.
+How do you handle that in Ember Data?
 Let me show you.
 keywords: nested resources, ember data
 ---